 Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

-Orgain’s organic protein powder is one of the highest rated on Amazon and most other sites that sell protein powder, so I was excited to finally try it and review it.
+Orgain’s organic protein powder is one of the highest rated on Amazon and most other stores, so I was excited to finally try it and review it.

-As usual, I’ve broken down this review into the 4 main factors behind choosing a protein powder.
-Each have a score out of 25 maximum points.
+I’ve broken down this review into the 4 main factors behind choosing a protein powder.
+Each category has a score out of 25 maximum points.

 Fundamentally, a protein powder should contain a lot of protein, which is what I base the nutritional rating of a powder on.